 Education, Audiology, Early Childhood Education, Library Science, Biotechnology, Occupational Therapy Program, Food Science, Specialized Teacher Education, Pharmacy, Fisheries, Physiotherapy, Humanities, Engineering, Journalism, Law, Art and Design, Agriculture Science, Maritime Science, Medical Science, Dentistry, Orthopedics, Radiology, Natural Sciences S, Social Sciences, Architecture, Civil Engineering, Business Studies, Management Science, Social Work Program, Nursing, Theology, Veterinary Medicine, Mathematics, BBA, MBA, etc.

-Entry Qualifications for Higher Study in Norway
+Entry Qualifications for Higher Study in Norway for International Students

 12 years for Bachelor program in Norway and 15 years in the Master’s program.
 For both programs, IELTS has a score of 5 · 5-6 · 0 points or TOEFL CBT – 213 or IBT – 79-80.
 Here you can study both Norwegian and English languages.
 But while studying in Norwegian, you need to have good skills on that language and some other conditions will be met.
 Bachelor’s degree is three, Master’s two and PhD degrees are three-four years old.

-Academic and Linguistic Qualifications at Norway
+Academic and Linguistic Qualifications in Norway for Higher Study

 - Good at least 50% marks in academic examination